fnayou/slave/README.md

 Slave
 =====

-Slave is a minimalistic application base on `symfony/console` and exclusively for [MasterCli] micro framework. it use :
+Slave is a minimalistic application base on `symfony/console` and exclusively for [MasterCli][link-master-cli] micro framework. it use :

   - Symfony components (config, event dispatcher, finder, etc.)
   - Pimple